DanielBrahano/Embedded-Systems-Bare-Metal-Programming-Ground-Up-STM32-/README.md

 3. **Build and Run**

-  Build: Right click on a certain project and the press build
+  Build: Right click on a certain project and the press "Build"

-  Run: Right click on a  project and press "Run As: STM32 Application project
+  Run: Right click on a  project and press "Run As: STM32 Application project"